I-TECH-UW/OpenELIS-Global-2/docs/gsocstudentguide.md

 ## Proposal Template
  1. Use this [GSOC Template](https://docs.google.com/document/d/1nPcu-UMaibHuASPU6sLnG18sf0ZRoh0fEjzeGZvHcYQ/edit#heading=h.3tq62aycf5sk) to create your Application and Proposal write up.
  1. Complete all the mandatory Fields for your application to be accepted
  1. Submit your application through Google’s website.
-See Google's GSOC Get Started page here: https://summerofcode.withgoogle.com/get-started/
+See Google's GSOC Get Started page [here](https://summerofcode.withgoogle.com/get-started/)

 ## After being accepted
 1. Set up a blog for your Project on OpenELIS Talk where you will be posting Updates weekly